elinscott-talks/psi_k_2025/slides.typ

 )

 #slide[
-  Because we have an ODD...
+  Because we have an ODD... #pause
-- #pause minimisation gives rise to localised orbitals, so we can use MLWFs@Marzari2012
+- minimisation gives localised orbitals, so we can use MLWFs@Marzari2012 #pause
-- we know $hat(H)|phi_i angle.r$ but we don't know $hat(H)$ #pause
+- we know $hat(H)|phi_i angle.r$ but not $hat(H)$ #pause
-- we have a natural generalisation of DFT in the direction of spectral functional theory@Ferretti2014 ]
+- we have a natural generalisation of DFT towards spectral functional theory@Ferretti2014 ]

 == Issues with extended systems